-Side pumping is a technique of optically pumping a laser gain medium (usually of a solid-state laser), where the pump light is injected from the side, i.e. in a direction which is roughly perpendicular to that of the laser beam.
-For example, Figure 1 shows a side-pumped rod, where pump light from diode bars is injected through slits in an otherwise reflecting outer surface around a laser rod.
+Side pumping is a technique of optically pumping a laser gain medium (usually of a solid-state bulk laser), where the pump light is injected from the side, i.e. in a direction which is roughly perpendicular to that of the laser beam.
+For example, Figure 1 shows a cross-section of a side-pumped laser setup, where pump light from diode bars is injected through slits in an otherwise reflecting outer surface around a laser rod.
 Figure 2 shows a laser setup containing a side-pumped rod.
 An alternative approach is pumping along the laser beam (→ end pumping).

 A special side pumping geometry is that of the bounce amplifier (or laser), where the laser beam experiences total internal reflection at an inner side of a laser crystal (with grazing incidence), and the pump light is injected around that reflection point.
 For a laser crystal material with particularly strong pump absorption (e.g. Nd:YVO4), most pump light may be absorbed within the fundamental mode of the laser resonator.

 There are also side pumping techniques applied to high-power fiber lasers and amplifiers based on double-clad fibers.
 Here, the pump light is in some way injected into the inner cladding without access to the fiber ends.
 For example, V-shaped grooves in the fiber allow the injection of pump light at several locations.

 Another possibility is to launch the pump light into additional undoped fibers, which are closely bundled with the active fiber, to which the pump light couples.